python/devguide/committing.rst

 * Has ``configure`` been regenerated, if necessary?
 * Has ``pyconfig.h.in`` been regenerated, if necessary?

-Note that the automated patch check can't actually *answer* all of these questions, and even if it could, it still wouldn't know whether or not those answers were appropriate.
-Aside from the whitespace checks, it is just a memory aid to help with remembering the various elements that can go into making a complete patch.
+The automated patch check doesn't actually *answer* all of these questions.
+Aside from the whitespace checks, the tool is a memory aid for the various elements that can go into making a complete patch.